frc6995/Robot-2020/src/main/java/frc/designs/DrivebaseS.md

 **Design (Algorithm)**
-Create master Talons on ports as specified in Constants
+Create master Talons on ports as specified in DriveConstants

 Create empty ArrayLists for slave Victors